 The main thing to remember with this salad, is not to add the tomatoes until you’re close to serving.
 Otherwise, they release their juice and you end up with a pool of liquid with some vegetables floating around in it.

 We like to eat our homemade falafel stuffed into pitta breads.
 First warm the bread up in a toaster or under the grill, then split it open at the top so it forms a pocket.
 Spoon some of the chopped salad into the bottom.
 Then, depending on the size of your pittas, push in two or three hot falafel.
 Add a little more salad if you have room.
 Finally drizzle in some of the yoghurt tahini sauce.

 If you’re feeling adventurous, you could even try making these spelt cocoa pitta breads.
 I reckon they would work a treat.

 Thanks for visiting Tin and Thyme.
-If you make these homemade fava bean falafel, I’d love to hear about it in the comments below or via social media.
+If you make these homemade fava bean falafel, I’d love to hear about it in the comments below.
+And do please rate the recipe.
+Have you any top tips?
 Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.